lermana/nyc_dob_analysis/report.md

 - [data](#figure-12-data)
 ![ ](figures/ecb_hearing_imposed_daysdelta.png  "hearing_issue_days_delta")

-All ECB violations need to be adjudicated by the Office of Administrative Trials and Hearings (OATH), so we analyzed the day differences between hearing and issue dates across all issued ECB violations, broken out by year.
-The above chart shows us the average number of days that it took for OATH/ECB to hold a hearing (days delta between hearing and issue date) from 2000 to 2019 (issue date year).
-The blue bar represents the average days and the black line is the standard deviation of the days delta in each year.
-A higher error bar indicates more volatility in days delta for the year.
-The average of days decreased from 206 days in 2008 to 97 days in 2013.
-There has been a slightly increase since then.
-However, the standard deviation has been decreasing since the recession, which means that OATH/ECB is getting more and more consistent on its violations hearing.
+All ECB violations need to be adjudicated by the Office of Administrative Trials and Hearings (OATH), so we analyzed the day-differences between hearing and issue dates across all DoB-issued ECB violations, broken out by year.
+The above chart shows us the average number of days that it took for OATH/ECB to hold a hearing (i.e. the delta, in days, between hearing and issue dates) from 2000 to 2019 (issue date year).
+The blue bars represent the average days-delta for each year and the black lines represent the standard deviation around those averages.
+A higher error bar indicates more volatility in the days-delta for that year.

+While the average days-delta fell to 97 in 2013, it has since climbed to to 127, an increase of around 30%.
+It's worth noting that the standard deviation has decreased noticeably over the same number of years.
+So, OATH/ECB is getting more consistent in its violation-hearing scheduling, but the typical time-to-schedule has increased a bit.

 #### Figure 13